anachronic/blog/sources/articles/away-from-kubernetes.md

 At the end of the day, I ended up with *a lot* of complex infrastructure for 4/5 services I need.
 Some of those don't even need to communicate between them.

-I intended to make this article as a lookback on how I've ended up learning some of the knowledge I have and how I reverted back my services to plain old VMs.

 All that complex structure needs to go away.
 I really don't want to spend more than a couple dollars each month for a service that barely gets 1/2 requests **per hour**.
 There's no need to scale.